-- The Enrolee is configured with the M2M Enrolment Function URI (for the purpose of routing the (D)TLS messages to the M2M Enrolment Function), M2M Enrolment Function Certificate Name and M2M Enrolment Function Trust Anchor Certificates that the Enrolee will use to verify the M2M Enrolment Function. - The M2M Enrolment Function is configured with the Enrolee Certificate Name and Enrolee Root of Trust that the M2M Enrolment Function will use to verify the Enrolee. - Bootstrap Enrolment Handshake: Identification, authentication and security context establishment between the Enrolee and M2M Enrolment Function. - Enrolment Key Generation: generating a symmetric Enrolment Key,(Ke) and corresponding Enrolment Key Identifier (KeId) shared by the Enrolee and M2M Enrolment Function, which is used for subsequent generation of the Master Credential (Km) or Provisioned M2M Symmetric Key (Kpsa).

-• Integration to the Association Security Handshake:
+- The Enrolee is configured with the M2M Enrolment Function URI (for the purpose of routing the (D)TLS messages to the M2M Enrolment Function) and M2M Enrolment Function Trust Anchor information that the Enrolee will use to verify the M2M Enrolment Function. - The M2M Enrolment Function is configured with the Enrolee's certificate information that the M2M Enrolment Function will use to verify the Enrolee.
+The necessary certificate information is dependent on the Enrolee's certificate's flavour, with details provided in clause 8.1.2.4 "Information Needed for Certificate Authentication of another Entity". - Bootstrap Enrolment Handshake: Identification, authentication and security context establishment between the Enrolee and M2M Enrolment Function. - Enrolment Key Generation: generating a symmetric Enrolment Key,(Ke) and corresponding Enrolment Key Identifier (KeId) shared by the Enrolee and M2M Enrolment Function, which is used for subsequent generation of the Master Credential (Km) or Provisioned M2M Symmetric Key (Kpsa). - Integration to the Association Security Handshake: